laserware/arcade/README.md

 > Why did you vendor some libraries instead of just installing and re-exporting them?

-I have grown weary of constantly managing dependency updates.
+To avoid constantly managing dependency updates.
 If a library is less than 100 lines of code, I'm going to just copy the code, give props, and include the license.

+> Why did you install and re-export some libraries?

+For the same reason that I vendor them: to avoid constantly managing dependency updates for libraries that are used in several projects.
+I just need to update it _here_ and publish a new version, then I only need to update one dependency (this one) in the affected projects.